+The assessment is levied upon and a direct obligation of the assessed lodging business.
+However, the assessed lodging business may, at its discretion, pass the assessment on to transients.
 The amount of assessment, if passed on to each transient, shall be disclosed in advance and separately stated from the amount of rent charged and any other applicable taxes, and each transient shall receive a receipt for payment from the business.
-The assessment shall be disclosed as the "VCWTBID Assessment."
-The assessment shall not be considered revenue for any purposes, including calculation of transient occupancy taxes.
+If the OTMD assessment is identified separately it shall be disclosed as the "OTMD Assessment."
+As an alternative, the disclosure may include the amount of the OTMD assessment and the amount of the assessment imposed pursuant to the California Tourism Marketing Act, Government Code §13995 et seq. and shall be disclosed as the "Tourism Assessment."
+The assessment is imposed solely upon, and is the sole obligation of the assessed lodging business even if it is passed on to transients.
+The assessment shall not be considered revenue for any purpose, including calculation of transient occupancy taxes.